BlackSand87/uc-client/README.md

 # uc-client
-A Minecraft client with features such as x-ray fly etc. It is wip and will propably suck against anticheats.
+A Minecraft fabric mod with features such as x-ray fly etc. It is wip and will propably suck against anticheats.